MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Arco Approval:**

-    - -In Case and Task Management, Retirement Process will move to Customer Approval stage, Customer or User will Approve from Case Management, Once Approved in Case and Task Management, it will moved to UnderProcessing Stage.
+    -  In this stage, Waiting for get ARCO approval for Employee Retirement. once Arco Approval is completed, then request moved to Customer Approval stage.

-    - Waiting for get ARCO approval for Employee retirement. once Arco Approval is completed then request to Customer Approval.
+    - In Case and Task Management, Retirement Process will move to Customer Approval stage, Customer or User will Approve from Case and Task Management, Once Approved in Case and Task Management, it will moved to UnderProcessing Stage.

        - *In The Action field is following to,*